RonComia/FHG-WEBSITE/README.md

 - Add your own images to the `images` directory
 - Update contact information and social media links in the footer
 - Customize the services offered in the services page
+- Update the list of footer emails and team member photos as needed

 ## Browser Support